The Essential Guide to Borough Market, London

 Bread Ahead

 Bread Ahead is famous for its sourdough loaves, but the pastries and doughnuts are what draw the queues.
 Choosing just one thing is genuinely difficult.
-Alongside the bakery, they also run baking classes covering sourdough, doughnuts, gluten-free baking, and seasonal themes.
+They also run baking classes covering sourdough, doughnuts, gluten‑free baking, and seasonal themes.

 Monmouth Coffee